Police and legal help

 - If you are Aboriginal or Torres Strait Islander you can ask to speak to an Aboriginal Liaison Officer.

-- If you are from an ethnic or multicultural community you can ask to speak with either an Ethnic Community Liaison Officer or a Multicultural Community Liaison Officer.
+- If you are from a multicultural community you can ask to speak with a Multicultural Community Liaison Officer.

 Give as much information as you can